 Can you consume edibles before a flight?

 Are you feeling nervous about flying?
 You might feel like having edibles before that.
 But if you pop one in, it is at your own risk.
 If the airport officials feel suspicious, they may ask you to take a drug test.
 The consequences of failing the test depend on the laws of that state or the locality.
-Also, the pilot won’t allow you to fly if you appear intoxicated or shows indications of being under the influence of drugs.
+Also, the pilot won’t allow you to fly if you appear intoxicated or show indications of being under the influence of drugs.
 The pilot will give exceptions only to a patient under medical care.

 Unfortunately, there are no exceptions, even if you have a medical marijuana card.